openmc-dev/openmc/docs/source/usersguide/install.rst

   Enables parallel runs using the Message Passing Interface.
 The MPI_DIR variable should be set to the base directory of the MPI implementation.

+OPENMP
+  Enables shared-memory parallelism using the OpenMP API.
+The Fortran compiler being used must support OpenMP.

 HDF5
   Enables HDF5 output in addition to normal screen and text file output.
 The HDF5_DIR variable should be set to the base directory of the HDF5